 Following are the advantages of Capital Intensity Ratio:

-- This ratio is easy to calculate because all the numbers that one needs for this ratio is easily available in the financial statements.
+- This ratio is easy to calculate because all the numbers that one needs for this ratio are easily available in the financial statements.

 - There are more than one formulas to calculate this ratio.
 This thing also makes this ratio easier to calculate.

-- It facilitates/helps businesses to understand and appreciate whether the assets are being utilized effetively and efficiently.
+- It facilitates/helps businesses to understand and appreciate whether the assets are being utilized effectively and efficiently.
 Moreover, it helps management to identify the assets that are inefficient.

-- Companies can also use this ratio to get a better understanding of the split between and impact of fixed and variable costs.
+- Companies can also use this ratio to understand better the split between and impact of fixed and variable costs.
 This, in turn, allows businesses to reap more benefits from the economies of scale.

 - CIR helps investors in determining risks associated with a company.
 In general, investors prefer to put their money in companies with lower CIR.